Choosing the Best Wine Opener for Arthritis

 • Smooth, quiet motor for efficient and discreet operation.

-• Considerations: I've observed that some models can be somewhat bulky, so storage space and portability must be considered.
+• Considerations: I’ve observed that some models can be somewhat bulky, so storage space and portability must be taken into account.

 2. Lever Corkscrews: